farshidhesami/machine_learning_01/README.md

 62- Create a ( 05_model_evaluation.ipynb ) and then first update config.yaml.
 63- Step by step :
    - once again update all step  :
    - update config.yaml
    - update schema.yaml
    - update params.yaml
    - update the entity
    - update the configuration manager in src config
    - update the components
    - update the pipeline
    - update the main.py
    - update the app.py

+   - Note in 05_model_evaluation.ipynb :
+     - joblib is a Python library that provides tools for saving and loading Python objects efficiently.
+     - urllib.parse is a Python module that provides functions for parsing URLs (Uniform Resource Locators).

 64- inside " 04_model_trainer.ipynb " initials entity
 65- inside " 04_model_trainer.ipynb " update the configuration manager class and "class ConfigurationManager" .